sujit016/Approximate-Bayesian-Computation/README.md

 ## Significance of the Work

 This work demonstrates the implementation of ABC rejection algorithms for both synthetic and empirical datasets using the Julia programming language.
-All examples are executed using the `GpABC.jl`[Tankhilevich et al., 2020] package and structured to support reproducibility.
+All case studies are executed using the `GpABC.jl`[Tankhilevich et al., 2020] package and structured to support reproducibility.

 By combining theoretical foundations with practical applications, this repository provides a computational toolkit for researchers dealing with models where likelihood-based inference is not feasible.
 It also serves as a learning resource for statisticians, computational biologists, and engineers working with complex simulation-based models.